 If your complaint is about something that we cannot review, we will try to point you to another organisation that may be able to help you.
 View our list of useful contacts and websites.

 For further information on the remit and powers of the PIRC in relation to reviews, please see the Police, Public Order and Criminal Justice (Scotland) Act 2006, as amended by the Police and Fire Reform (Scotland) Act 2012.

 Yes.
-If you want us to undertake a Complaint Handling Review (CHR) you must submit a completed review application form to us within three months of the date on which the police contacted you with the final outcome of your complaint.
+If you want us to undertake a Complaint Handling Review (CHR) you must submit a completed review application form to us within three months of the date on which the police contacted you with their final response to your complaint.
 If we receive your request for a review after three months have passed, we may be unable to consider your case unless we are satisfied that there are exceptional circumstances for the delay.

-After reviewing how your complaint was handled by the police body we may consider that:
+After reviewing how your complaint was handled by the policing body we may consider that:

 For more information go to the section on Possible Outcomes of a review.

-This means that we have decided that the police body has not dealt with your complaint to a reasonable standard.
-A recommendation, a reconsideration direction or a learning point (see below for more information on these) may be made to the police body concerned to address any failing identified.
+This means that we have decided that the policing body has not dealt with your complaint to a reasonable standard.
+A recommendation, a reconsideration direction or a learning point (see below for more information on these) may be made to the policing body concerned to address any failing identified.

-If during the Complaint Handling Review we identify failings, shortcomings or deficiencies in the way the police body has handled your complaint, we may issue a recommendation.
-A recommendation may ask the police body to carry out further enquiries into your complaint, provide you with a more detailed response or even re-assess the available evidence based on the findings of our report.
+If during the Complaint Handling Review we identify failings, shortcomings or deficiencies in the way the policing body has handled your complaint, we may issue a recommendation.
+A recommendation may ask the policing body to carry out further enquiries into your complaint, provide you with a more detailed response or even re-assess the available evidence based on the findings of our report.

 In all cases, we look for learning opportunities for the police so that their standard of complaint handling can be improved in the future.
 For example, we may point to aspects of the complaint handling that we believe could have been improved, without going so far as making a recommendation.
 We will also highlight any opportunities for organisational learning that we identify during the review, such as improving or reviewing police standard operating procedures or policies.